 Green Roofs have become a popular sighting in the major metro cities of the world, thus becoming an important component in sustainable development.
-Their economical and ecological advantages have made them a prevalent architectural design in commercial and residential structures.
+The Green roof benefits especially its economical and ecological advantages have made them a prevalent architectural design in commercial and residential structures.

 "Go green" is a trending movement because of which the concept of green building is gaining prominence in cities like Bangalore, Delhi, Chennai and Mumbai.
-State governments are also coming up with a green building code, which will make it imperative to include features like rain water harvesting, vegetation etc. which would increase the demand for these structures.
+State governments are also coming up with a green building codes, which will make it imperative to include features like rain water harvesting for water conservation, vegetation etc. which would increase the demand for these structures.

 Green roofs became popular in Germany after World War II when urban ecologist was trying to figure out how they could build cities ravaged by wars.
 At that time, most roofs were covered in sand to provide protection from fire which gradually evolved into vegetative roofs.